2022 in ONE Championship: Background

 A ONE Muay Thai Featherweight Championship bout between the champion Petchmorakot Petchyindee Academy and current SUPERKOMBAT World Middleweight Champion Jimmy Vienot (also former Lumpinee Stadium middleweight champion) was booked as the main event.

 A ONE Muay Thai Strawweight Championship bout between the champion Prajanchai P.K.Saenchai and title challenger Joseph Lasiri was expected to take place at ONE: Lights Out but it was postponed due to Lasiri getting injury during his training camp.
 They met at this event instead scheduled as the co-main event.

 The quarter-finals bouts of the ONE Muay Thai Flyweight Grand Prix were held during the event.

 A ONE Flyweight Muay Thai Grand Prix bout between current ONE Flyweight Muay Thai Champion Rodtang Jitmuangnon and Jacob Smith was expected to take place at ONE on TNT 1 in last April, but Smith withdraw from the bout due to injury.
 The pairing was rebooked for this event.

 Jonathan Haggerty was set to face Walter Goncalves in the quarter-finals of the ONE Muay Thai Flyweight Grand Prix.
 However, Haggerty was forced to pull out of his bout with Goncalves at the last minute due to health issue.
 Haggerty was replaced in his tournament quarter-finals against Goncalves by Josue Cruz, who had been set to compete in a Grand Prix alternate bout against Panpayak Jitmuangnon earlier in the card.

 A heavyweight bout between Marcus Almeida and Hugo Cunha was expected for the main card.
 However, Cunha tested positive for COVID-19 before the event and was replaced by Jasur Mirzamukhamedov.
 However, Mirzamukhamedov tested positive for COVID-19 After traveling to Singapore. the bout will be rescheduled for Buchecha and expected to return to action at ONE 158.

 Two lightweight submission grappling matches were announced for the event: between Garry Tonon and Tye Ruotolo, as well as between Shinya Aoki and Kade Ruotolo.

-A Women's Atomweight bout between Alyse Anderson and Asha Roka was scheduled for ONE: X. However, Anderson withdraw from the bout due to medical resons.
+A Women's Atomweight bout between Alyse Anderson and Asha Roka was scheduled for ONE: X. However, Anderson withdraw from the bout for medical reasons.
 The pairing was rebooked for this event.